Provide water for wildlife; here are some good ways

 0

 Like humans, wild animals need water.
-They use it for drinking and bathing, and some animals live in water or need it for reproduction.
+They use it for drinking and bathing, and some species live in water or need it for reproduction.
 Even to tiny insects, water is precious on hot, dry days.
 In arid habitats, it’s an oasis that may save a life.
 Just about any stand of water in your yard, from a tiny puddle to a pond, will be used by one kind of animal or another.
-Provide water for wildlife and you’ll soon notice lots of activity around it.
+Provide water for wildlife, and you’ll soon notice lots of activity around it.
 How to make water available is limited only by your imagination.
-Here are some tips.
+Here are some effective ways to do it.

 Birdbaths for drinking and bathing